particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 Assuming the call completes successfully and you have devices in your account you'll notice a few things:

 - The response is an array, surrounded by square brackets []
-- Each element in the array is an object, one for each device in your account
+- Each element in the array is an object, one for each device in your account, surrounded by curly brackets {}
 - There are a bunch of useful fields, for example:

   - "id" is the Device ID